sidemt/100-days-of-code/log.md

 ### Day 7: August 28, 2018

 **Today's Progress:**
--Completed the development and deployed it to Heroku
+- Completed the development and deployed it to Heroku

 **Thoughts:**
 Deployed my first product in this challenge!